plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Spells/1st Level/Alarm.md

 ### Alarm
 *1st-level Spell (Abjuration, Ritual)*
-**Casting Time:** 1 minute
-**Range:** 30 ft.
+**Cost:** `1` "Mana"
 **Components:** V, S, M (a tiny bell and a piece of fine silver wire)
-**Duration:** 8 hours

 > *You set an alarm against unwanted intrusion.*

-Target a door, a window, or a 20-foot cube, originating from a point you can see within range.
-Until the spell ends, an alarm alerts you whenever a creature that is tiny or larger touches or enters the warded area.
-When you cast the spell, you can designate creatures that won’t set off the alarm.
-You also choose whether the alarm is mental or audible.
+⏳ **1 minute (range: 30 ft., duration: 8 hours)** — Target a door, a window, or a 20-foot cube.
+Until this "Spell" ends, an alarm alerts you whenever a creature that is tiny or larger touches or enters the target.
+When you cast this "Spell", you may designate creatures that will not trigger the alarm.
+You may also choose whether the alarm is mental or audible.

 A mental alarm alerts you with a ping in your mind if you are within 1 mile of the warded area.
 This ping awakens you if you are sleeping.
-An audible alarm produces the sound of a hand bell for 10 seconds and can be heard within 60 feet of the warded area.
+An audible alarm produces the sound of a hand bell for 10 seconds and can be heard within 60 feet of the target.

 **Classes:** Artificer, Druid, Ranger, Sorcerer, Wizard